 “wise person.”
 Those who claim to be wise must continue to seek after wisdom through active listening and acquisition of guidance.
 There is no graduation from the growth process among the wise; learning and growth continue from birth to death.
 We have translated the Hebrew adjective chakam, wise, (#02450) as “wise person” to indicate that it is singular.(top)

 “obscure expression.”
 The Hebrew word is melitsah (#04426 מְלִיצָה), and it has a very large semantic range, making it very hard to translate as one English word or phrase.
 Translations include: “obscure expression” (CJB; REV); “obscure saying” (NJB); “enigma” (NKJ); “parable” (HCSB); “allegory” (Darby); “saying” (ESV); “clever saying” (GWN); “figure” (ERV; NASB); “satire” (Rotherham); and “secret” (BBE).
-The Theological Wordbook of the Old Testament defines the word as “figure, enigma” and “satire, mocking poem,” and the Brown-Driver-Briggs Hebrew-English Lexicon defines the word in the same way.
-The HALOT Hebrew-English Lexicon has “allusive expression” referring to an allusion of some type (not to be confused with “illusive” expression).
+The Theological Wordbook of the Old Testament defines the word as “figure, enigma” and “satire, mocking poem,” and the Brown-Driver-Briggs Hebrew and English Lexicon defines the word in the same way.
+The HALOT Hebrew and Aramaic Lexicon of the Old Testament has “allusive expression” referring to an allusion of some type (not to be confused with “illusive” expression).

 When we read Proverbs, we are struck with how accurately Proverbs 1:6 describes the Book of Proverbs.
 The book of Proverbs has proverbs (wise sayings to be used in ruling life); obscure expressions that include enigmas, satire, mocking poems, and figures; words of wisdom that are simple and straightforward but profound; and “riddles” (see commentary below on “riddles”).